cerisara/mousetodon/README.md

 ## How to build

-Contrary to other apps, building Mousetodon is very simple, because my objective is to be able to build it even from within an android device itself !
+Contrary to other apps, building MouseApp is very simple, because my objective is to be able to build it even from within an android device itself !
 So you don't need heavy IDE like Virtual Studio, nor even internet connections, as there's no external dependencies.
 You just need the Java JDK, an Android SDK and the good old ANT build system.